YuheiNakasaka/twitter-bot-lambda/README.md

 # twitter-bot-lambda

-Create Twitter bot for a minute!
+Create Twitter bot for a few minute!

 # Requirements